-4° Students can only get a personalized learning track combining the Bachelor's programme and consecutive Master's programme (or linking or preparatory programme) if they have acquired credits for all course units from the first year of the standard learning track, if they have been declared to have passed course units (cf. art.
+3° Students can only get a personalized learning track combining the Bachelor's programme and consecutive Master's programme (or linking or preparatory programme) if they have acquired credits for all course units from the first year of the standard learning track, if they have been declared to have passed course units (cf. art.
 67) or if they have obtained exemptions.

-5° The Curriculum Committee will take into account the optimal order of the course units in accordance with the standard learning track and any required sequentiality (in accordance with the stipulations of article 41, 10°) governing the course units in the suggested learning track, as well as its expediency and suitability.
+4° The Curriculum Committee will take into account the optimal order of the course units in accordance with the standard learning track and any required sequentiality (in accordance with the stipulations of article 41, 10°) governing the course units in the suggested learning track, as well as its expediency and suitability.

-6° All students are allowed to compose a curriculum consisting of at least 60 ECTS-credits, unless
+5° All students are allowed to compose a curriculum consisting of at least 60 ECTS-credits, unless

-- the student has not yet passed for 30 ECTS-credits of the first year of the standard learning track of the Bachelor's programme.
-From the academic year 2022-2023, students who have not yet passed 30 ECTS-credits may compose a curriculum of at least 60 ECTS-credits, provided that from that academic year the binding condition for students who have not passed half of the ECTS-credits taken up in the first deliberation set of a Bachelor's programme is adjusted as determined in Article 24, § 1, 2°, third paragraph; - the student cannot yet take up a personalized learning track combining a Bachelor's programme and a consecutive Master's programme (or a consecutive linking or preparatory programme) because they have not yet acquired credits for all course units from the first year of the standard learning track; - sequentiality is applied (cf. article 41, 10°; - the Curriculum Committee decides that the student cannot yet start the Master's dissertation.
+- the student cannot yet take up a personalized learning track combining a Bachelor's programme and a consecutive Master's programme (or a consecutive linking or preparatory programme) because they have not yet acquired credits for all course units from the first year of the standard learning track; - sequentiality is applied (cf. article 41, 10°; - the Curriculum Committee decides that the student cannot yet start the Master's dissertation.
 This decision can only be made in exceptional cases and must be motivated.

-7° With regard to the composition of individualized learning tracks, the Curriculum Committee pursues a policy in which it avoids students incurring unnecessary study duration delays by allowing them, where feasible, to take sufficiently large curricula so that they can make up for delays in their studies as quickly as possible.
+6° With regard to the composition of individualized learning tracks, the Curriculum Committee pursues a policy in which it avoids students incurring unnecessary study duration delays by allowing them, where feasible, to take sufficiently large curricula so that they can make up for delays in their studies as quickly as possible.

-8° From the second year of the standard learning track onwards, a student who obtained at least 750/1000 in the first year of the standard learning track can submit a motivated request to the Curriculum Committee to take up an accelerated learning track by means of an extended curriculum.
+7° From the second year of the standard learning track onwards, a student who obtained at least 750/1000 in the first year of the standard learning track can submit a motivated request to the Curriculum Committee to take up an accelerated learning track by means of an extended curriculum.

-9° For students taking a consecutive programme based on a diploma from another educational institution, the Curriculum Committee may adjust the personalized learning track depending on how similar the contents of the study programmes at Ghent University and the other institution are.
+8° For students taking a consecutive programme based on a diploma from another educational institution, the Curriculum Committee may adjust the personalized learning track depending on how similar the contents of the study programmes at Ghent University and the other institution are.
 However, the total study load must not be altered.

-10° Unless there are exceptional circumstances, which need to be assessed by the Curriculum Committee, supernumerary course units are not allowed.
+9° Unless there are exceptional circumstances, which need to be assessed by the Curriculum Committee, supernumerary course units are not allowed.

-11° The total number of ECTS-credits of the obtained credit certificates, exemptions and tolerated fail marks that are shown in the diploma supplement may only deviate from the total study load of the programme as a consequence of deviation cannot be allowed;
+10° The total number of ECTS-credits of the obtained credit certificates, exemptions and tolerated fail marks that are shown in the diploma supplement may only deviate from the total study load of the programme as a consequence of

 - the impact of the ECTS-credits from elective courses that were taken up within the study programme.
-A negative

-- study programme revisions: in the event of programme changes, the faculty established transitional measures for students in a standard learning track.
+A negative deviation cannot be allowed; - study programme revisions: in the event of programme changes, the faculty established transitional measures for students in a standard learning track.
 For students in a personalized learning track first and second (or later) year, the Curriculum Committee is authorized to take the necessary transitional measures for these students; - exchange (cf. 12°)